mrMiimo/scrypted-mqtt-securitysystem/README.md

-# Paradox MQTT SecuritySystem (Scrypted)
+# MQTT SecuritySystem (Scrypted)

-Control and sync a Paradox (PAI/PAI-MQTT–like) alarm via MQTT, exposed in Scrypted as a **SecuritySystem**.
-Optional child sensors (contact, motion, occupancy) can also be surfaced.
+Control and sync alarm panels over MQTT (e.g. Paradox with PAI/PAI-MQTT), exposed in Scrypted as a **SecuritySystem**.
+Optional child sensors (contact, motion, occupancy) can also be integrated.

 ---